 The children are assessed using the Floppy’s phonics assessments every half term, and their scores tracked across the year.
 In Year 1, as well as these assessments the children are exposed to mock screening checks every half term and these scores are used to predict outcomes for the screening check in June.
 Assessment also identifies key gaps any child may have and helps with planning.

 When children are struggling with phonics, interventions are put in place to help them catch up and fill any gaps in knowledge.
 This targets their specific needs.
 We have an adult in school to help with extra targeted support.
 This helps prevent children from falling behind further on in school and if it still isn’t working we look at why and if there are any specific learning difficulties.

 Educating parents on the importance of reading and phonics is key to children progressing in their skills.
-Information is shared on Tapestry (our communication system) weekly to help parents support their children build on what they have learnt in school.
+The sounds being taught in school are shared on Tapestry (our communication system) weekly to help parents support their children build on what they have learnt in school.